aliceada96/AirBnB_clone/README.md

     (hbnb) quit
     $

-To get the available list of commands we can enter 'help' onto the cli.
+To get the available list of commands we can enter 'help' onto the CLI.

     (hbnb) help